 Instead of a runtime library (such as APIs for file I/O, string handling, etc.) being dedicated to a single language, .NET ships with a .NET Framework Class Library (FCL), which includes literally tens of thousands of reusable objects.
 Since all .NET languages target the CLR with the same IL, all languages can use the FCL.
 This shortens the learning curve for any developer moving from one .NET language to another, but also means that Microsoft is able to add many more features because there is only one FCL, rather than a separate implementation for common features in every programming language.
 Similarly, 3rd party software vendors can write managed code that any .NET developer, regardless of language, can use.
 In addition to all of the services you would expect of a runtime library, such as collections, file I/O, networking, etc., the FCL includes the APIs for all of the other .NET technologies, such as for desktop and Web development.

 What can I do with C#?

 C# is only a programming language.
-However, because C# targets the CLR and has access to the entire FCL, there's a lot you can do.
+However, because C# targets the CLR and has access to the entire FCL, there’s a lot you can do.
 To get an idea of the possibilities, open the FCL and look at the available technologies.
-You can write desktop applications with Windows Forms, Windows Presentation Foundation (WPF), or even Console applications.
-For the Web, you can write ASP.NET and Silverlight applications in addition to enabling systems to communicate with Web Services with Windows Communications Foundation (WCF).
-When you need to access data, there is both ADO.NET and LINQ.
-Some of Microsoft's newest technologies include Windows 8, Windows Phone 8, and Windows Windows Azure.
+You can write desktop applications with Windows Presentation Foundation (WPF) and Console applications.
+For the Web, you can write ASP.NET applications.
+When you need to access data, there is The ADO.NET Entity Framework and LINQ.
+Some of Microsoft’s newest technologies include Windows Store and Windows Phone.
+You can also write scalable cloud apps with Windows Azure.
 Of course, these are only a few of the technologies available and as a general purpose programming language, you can do a lot more than this with C#.

 How Do I Get Started?